DORA Metrics Were a Great Start

 Calculating Engineering Metric Benchmarks

-While the DORA Metrics and Accelerate book are based on interviews and assessments, the Engineering Metrics Benchmarks Report uses data from thousands of working dev teams, of all shapes and sizes, from across the globe.
+While the DORA Metrics and Accelerate book are based on interviews and assessments, the Engineering Metrics Benchmarks Report uses data from thousands of working dev teams, of all shapes and sizes worldwide.
 We sourced the data from both free and paid users of the LinearB platform.
 The data sets are diverse and a good representation of how engineering teams work in the real world.

 When we began our study, we had to decide on what data was best suited to provide us with trusted results.
 So we started by outlining our methodology: